-The views are incredible: Bow Glacier, a glacier waterfall, a turquoise-colored lake, and plenty of greenery.
+The views around the lake are incredible: Bow Glacier, a glacier waterfall, a turquoise-colored lake, and plenty of greenery.
 Crowfoot Glacier can be easily viewed at the south end of the lake.
-Worth a short stop along the Icefields Parkway.
-A truly serene place!

 Bring waterproof shoes/crocks/flip-flops or no shoes at all to enjoy the water play :).